-A member of the Ohio coaching staff since 2008, Aaron Fuss was promoted to assistant coach during the spring of 2012.
-He enters his third season in that role and his first under Ohio head coach Saul Phillips.
+A member of the Ohio men's basketball coaching staff since 2008, Aaron Fuss was promoted to assistant coach during the spring of 2012.
+He enters his fourth season in that role and second under second-year head coach Saul Phillips in 2015-16.

-In his first two seasons as an assistant, Fuss has helped lead the Bobcats to 49 wins and two post-season berths.
+In his first three seasons as an assistant, Fuss has helped lead the Bobcats to 59 wins and two postseason berths.

-No stranger to success, Fuss has been a part of five championship teams over his past eight seasons working with a college basketball program.
+No stranger to success, Fuss has been a part of five championship teams over the past decade.

-In his inaugural year as an assistant coach for Ohio in 2012-13, Fuss helped lead the Bobcats to their first MAC regular season championship in 19 years and a berth in the NIT for the first time since 1995.
+In his inaugural year as an assistant coach for Ohio in 2012-13, Fuss helped lead the Bobcats to their first Mid-American Conference regular season championship in 19 years and a berth in the National Invitation Tournament for the first time since 1995.
 The Bobcats won 14 conference games and tied a school record with seven conference road wins.

 Working closely with the Bobcats' low post players, Fuss was integral in the development of senior Reggie Keely into an All-MAC player.
-Under Fuss' tutelage, Keely averaged a career best 12.1 points per game in 2012-13 and ranked second on the team with 13.6 ppg in conference play.
-Keely shot 60.6 percent from the field, a significant increase from his three-year average (.490) entering the season.
+Under Fuss' tutelage, Keely averaged a career best 12.1 points per game in 2012-13 and ranked second on the team with 13.6 points per game in conference play.
+Keely shot 60.6 percent from the field -- a significant increase from his three-year average (.490) entering the season.

 Prior to his current position, Fuss served as the director of basketball operations for the Bobcats.
 In that role, he oversaw the day-to-day operations of the Ohio program, including scheduling, on-campus recruiting, academic monitoring and video coordination.
-Fuss was also on the staff for both the 2010 and 2012 seasons, which culminated in Mid-American Conference Championships.
+Fuss was also on the staff for both the 2010 and '12 seasons, which culminated in MAC Championships.
+The Bobcats advanced to the Second Round of the NCAA Championship in 2010 and followed it up with a Sweet 16 appearance in '12.